Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want reliable, calm teams without surprise exits, silent disengagement, or six-figure crisis costs.

-Last month, I talked to a founder at $91,000/month running a content agency with 7 team members.
+She was sitting at $91,000/month, running a content agency with 7 team members.
 Strong systems.
 Growing revenue.
 Great clients.

 “I had no idea she was unhappy,” the founder said.
 “She never said anything.”